 Prior to the COVID-19 pandemic, long commutes were business as usual for many professionals.
-However, not only did quarantines lead to new work-from-home (WFH) policies in the short-term, many businesses say they will permanently allow WFH, either full-time or part-time, for their employees.
+But the epidemic has led to new work-from-home (WFH) policies, and now, many businesses say they will permanently allow WFH, either full-time or part-time, for their employees.

 How might this change the face of the US residential landscape?
-The past few decades have seen a mass-exodus from rural and suburban areas to in-town and exurban markets.
-Many ambitious creative and tech types felt they had to live in a major city in order to pursue their professional goals.
-Now, it seems, some of the country’s best and brightest will be able to work for their company of choice without regard to their zip code.
+The past few decades have seen a mass exodus from rural and suburban areas to in-town and exurban markets.
+Many ambitious creative and tech types felt they had to live in a major city to pursue their professional goals.
+Now, some of the country’s best and brightest will be able to work for their company of choice without regard to their zip code.

 Why do you live where you live?
 Did you move there for a specific job or for proximity to a specialized industry?
 Do you live there because you want to be close to family?
 Are you in your neighborhood because of the great local schools or because of the year-round beautiful weather?

 People choose different neighborhoods for a variety of reasons.
-If you could work from anywhere (you can) and if your kids could go to a great school no matter where you live (they can) which type of market would you choose?
+If you could work from anywhere, and if your kids could go to a great school no matter where you live, which type of market would you choose?

 Do you love the hustle and bustle of the city?
 Close proximity to top-notch medical care?
 Are you interested in the arts and culture?
 Do you want the opportunity to see your favorite sports teams in person?
 Any of these interests may make you a prime candidate for an in-town neighborhood.

 Here, space is at a premium, so you will probably be looking at a condo, co-op, or townhome.
 Your living space will probably be quite small and scaling up or finding a home with outdoor space will be very expensive.
 Walkability is a major factor in the decision to live in a large metropolitan area, since traffic tends to be tight and parking is often pricey and hard to find.